… and All of It on the House…

 And remember, there’s no risk to you.

 As with all our programs, this one comes with a no-risk, 100% satisfaction guarantee.
-Try it out for 30 days.
+Try it out for a FULL YEAR.
 If you don’t think you can plan your first trip and take advantage of it as a travel writer… or use this program locally to become a celebrity in your own hometown, we’ll send you a full refund.

 The only thing I urge you to do is try it TODAY.
 Don’t wait because the big discount and extra bonuses expire soon.